0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/transaction-life-cycle/batch-sequencing.md

 Similarly, the number of batches in a sequence is limited by the contract's public constant `MAX_VERIFY_BATCHES` (1000).
 The batches array must contain at least one batch and no more than the value of the constant `MAX_VERIFY_BATCHES`.

 Only the trusted sequencer's Ethereum account can access the `sequencedBatches` mapping.
-It is also necessary that the contract not be in an emergency state.
+The contract must not be in an emergency state.

-The function call will be reverted if the above conditions are not met.
+The function call is reverted if the above conditions are not met.

 ## Batch validity & L2 state integrity